What is Oral Evidence under Indian evidence act, 1872

 Oral evidence Meaning

-The term is defined in the statute as “all the factual statements that the courts allow or require to be made before the witnesses in relation to the subject at hand; such statements can thus be referred to as Oral Evidences.”
+The term is defined in the statute as “all the factual statements that the courts allow or require to be made before the witnesses in relation to the subject at hand; such statements can thus be referred to as Oral Evidence.”

 Evidence can be represented in various ways in a legal proceeding.
 Sec.
 59 & 60 of Ch- IV of I.E.A, 1872 defined the concept of oral evidence.